Knowing the signs of congestive heart failure can save your life. Do you know what they are? Many Americans don’t.

 What Is Congestive Heart Failure?

-Congestive heart failure occurs when the heart doesn’t pump blood as well as it should, leading to fluids building up in the
+Congestive heart failure occurs when the heart doesn’t pump blood as well as it should, leading to fluids building up in the Lungs and body.

 It occurs when the heart muscle develops a mechanical problem or becomes less able to contract over time, limiting its ability to fill with blood.